RagibHossain/Teebay/README.md

 this will start the client app server at visit http://localhost:3000/

-to run the backend after cloning install django,django-restframework,psycopg2 packages in TeebayAPI folder. setup a postgres database . name the database (teebay) and password 1611049 and username = postgres. if you want to create a database with different configuration then update the configuration info in settings.py file of teebayAPI/teebayAdmin/ project .
+**to run the backend after cloning **

+install django, django-restframework, psycopg2 packages in TeebayAPI folder. setup a postgres database, name the database (teebay) and password 1611049 and username = postgres. if you want to create a database with different configuration then update the configuration info in settings.py file of teebayAPI/teebayAdmin/ project .

 After setting the database .
 Cd into teebayAdmin project and run the following commands -